 Breast Cancer Modeling

-- Evaluate the population impact of using polygenic risk to inform screening strategies.
+- Evaluate the impact of novel precision screening approaches;

-- Evaluate the impact of new molecular pathway and genomic tumor profile-targeted treatment paradigms in the adjuvant setting and at recurrence.
+- Evaluate the impact of precision treatment paradigms in the adjuvant, neo-adjuvant, and metastatic setting;

 - Plevritis SK, Munoz D, Kurian AW, Stout NK, Alagoz O, Near AM, Lee SJ, van den Broek JJ, Huang X, Schechter CB, Sprague BL, Song J, de Koning HJ, Trentham-Dietz A, van Ravesteyn NT, Gangnon R, Chandler Y, Li Y, Xu C, Ergun MA, Huang H, Berry DA, Mandelblatt JS.
 Association of screening and treatment with breast cancer mortality by molecular subtype in US women, 2000-2012.
 JAMA 2018 Jan 9;319(2):154-164.